Editor’s Note: This article was originally published in August 2019, and has been updated with additional information and reposted in May 2023.

 Isotropic and anisotropic silicon wet etching differ in their mechanisms and surface morphologies.
 While isotropic etching removes material uniformly in all directions, anisotropic etching preferentially removes material along certain crystallographic planes.
 The tradeoffs between using isotropic and anisotropic etching depend on the specific application.

 Etching Mechanisms: Isotropic etching involves removing material in all directions at an equal rate, creating a rounded profile.
 Meanwhile, anisotropic etching removes material along specific crystallographic planes, producing sharp corners and edges.
-Anisotropic etchants allow precise control over the etched features which makes it useful in creating precise structures.
+Anisotropic etchants allow precise control over the etched features, which is useful in creating precise structures.

 Etched Surface Morphology: While isotropic etching usually produces a smooth surface, anisotropic etching may produce rough surfaces due to exposed crystallographic planes being exposed.
 In addition, anisotropic etching can create surface defects like hillocks or pits due to these planes being exposed unevenly.

 Tradeoffs of Isotropic and Anisotropic Etching: Selecting isotropic versus anisotropic etching will depend on the application requirements.
-Isotropic etching is an efficient process for producing uniform etch profiles and quickly removing large volumes of material, making it suitable for applications such as silicon wafer thinning and polishing.
-However, due to lack of directional control during isotropic etching it may be difficult to create precise structures.
+Isotropic etching is an efficient process for producing uniform etch profiles and quickly removing large volumes of material, making it suitable for silicon wafer thinning and polishing applications.
+However, due to a lack of directional control during isotropic etching, it may be difficult to create precise structures.
 Anisotropic etching can create precise structures with distinct corners and edges, making it suitable for MEMS devices and microfluidic channels.
-However, its selectivity often results in slower etching rates and greater aspect ratios, which requires careful consideration of process parameters and equipment when using this method of production.
+However, its selectivity often results in slower etching rates and greater aspect ratios, which requires careful consideration of process parameters and equipment when using this production method.

 Wet Etching Process Parameters

 Wet etching is a process that relies on a controlled chemical reaction between an etchant and the substrate to achieve the desired etch profile.
-Controlling the process parameters is key in creating the desired etch conditions which include etch rate, selectivity, and surface roughness characteristics.
+Controlling the process parameters is key to creating the desired etch conditions, which include etch rate, selectivity, and surface roughness characteristics.

 Commonly Controlled Process Parameters in Wet Etching: There are various process parameters commonly controlled in wet etching, including temperature, agitation, chemical concentration, and pH.
-Temperature impacts the rate of chemical reaction which in turn determines the selectivity and uniformity of an etch.
-Agitation serves to ensure the even distribution of etchant across substrate surfaces which in turn helps with the uniformity of an etch.
-In addition, the chemical concentration and pH can alter the rate, selectivity as well as surface roughness of substrate surfaces.
+Temperature impacts the rate of chemical reaction, which in turn determines the selectivity and uniformity of an etch.
+Agitation ensures the even distribution of etchant across substrate surfaces, which in turn helps with the uniformity of an etch.
+In addition, the chemical concentration and pH can alter the rate, selectivity, and surface roughness of substrate surfaces.

-Effects of Process Parameters on Etch Rate, Selectivity, and Surface Roughness: Careful control of process parameters can have an enormous effect on etch rate, selectivity, and surface roughness of substrates.
-Increasing the temperature may increase etch rates, but can also decrease selectivity which results in undercutting or etching unwanted features.
+Effects of Process Parameters on Etch Rate, Selectivity, and Surface Roughness: Careful control of process parameters can have an enormous impact on etch rate, selectivity, and surface roughness of substrates.
+Increasing the temperature may increase etch rates but can also decrease selectivity, which results in undercutting or etching unwanted features.
 Increasing agitation may improve uniformity while at the same time increase surface roughness.
-By carefully controlling the process parameters it is possible to achieve the desired etch characteristics while mitigating any undesirable side effects.
+By carefully controlling the process parameters, it is possible to achieve the desired etch characteristics while mitigating any undesirable side effects.

 Wet Etching Equipment

-Silicon wet etching is a common process used in the semiconductor industry for precisely patterning and shaping silicon substrates.
-There are several types of equipment needed for silicon wet etching, each offering their own distinct set of features and capabilities.
+Silicon wet etching is a standard process used in the semiconductor industry for precisely patterning and shaping silicon substrates.
+Several types of equipment are needed for silicon wet etching, each offering distinct features and capabilities.

 Key Features and Capabilities of Wet Etching Systems: Wet etching systems typically include a chemical tank, temperature control system, wafer carrier, and system for stirring the etchant.
-Semi-automatic and fully automated systems may also include robotic wafer handling, as well as chemical mixing and dispensing systems and inline metrology equipment for monitoring process parameters.
-These wet etching systems can also be tailored or customized specifically to accommodate various substrates and etchants and be designed for specific applications, such as deep silicon etching for MEMS devices.
+Semi-automatic and fully automated systems may include robotic wafer handling, chemical mixing, dispensing systems, and inline metrology equipment for monitoring process parameters.
+These wet etching systems can also be tailored or explicitly customized to accommodate various substrates and etchants and be designed for specific applications, such as deep silicon etching for MEMS devices.

 Factors to Consider When Selecting Silicon Wet Etching Equipment: When choosing wet etching equipment, several factors should be considered, including required etch rate, etch profile, selectivity, and uniformity.
 Other aspects may include processing substrate type, chemical compatibility of the etchant with the equipment, and the level of automation required by the application.
-Cost is also a significant consideration, which could range anywhere between tens of thousands to millions of dollars depending on system complexity and capabilities.
+Cost is also a significant consideration, and it could range anywhere between tens of thousands to millions of dollars, depending on system complexity and capabilities.

 Modutek’s Equipment Support for Isotropic and Anisotropic Wet Etching Processes